Arch Dental

 Understanding the difference between plaque and tartar helps you know when home care is enough and when to seek professional help.

-Once plaque hardens into tartar, it becomes almost impossible to remove without dental tools.
+Once plaque hardens into tartar, it becomes almost impossible to remove without dental tools, which is exactly why catching it early through twice-yearly professional cleanings makes such a significant difference.

 Advanced Plaque Removal at the Dentist’s Office